MSc Engineering and Policy Analysis

 Interdisciplinary approach

-We strongly believe that student performance is not only influenced by the quality of our education but also by EPA community building – both between students and between students and staff; we have an introduction week and regular get-togethers, there is a very active student body, international dinners organized by students themselves, and much more.
+We strongly believe that student performance is not only influenced by the quality of our education but also by EPA community building – both between students and between students and staff.
+Staff organizes an introduction week, regular get-togethers and an annual thesis conference.
+There is also a very active student body organizing dinners, career events, lectures., and much more.
 To find out more about the students and their projects, please have a look at the EPA student stories page.